raoBelhiba/apidocs/requests.md

 `PublicKey` is discussed in detail [here](keys.md).
 And `Signature` is discussed in detail [here](signature.md).

+## `Responses`

+Many endpoints allow batch requests and the following responses are possible:

+`200` Request was successful for every item in the batch.

+`207` Request was successful for at least one item in the batch.

+`400` Request was unsuccessful for every item in the batch.

+`500` Request encountered an internal error.
+Contact Termly support.

 # GET requests

 In addition to the 2 headers described above, a `GET` can be made with a `query` or `scrolling` query string parameter.
 These 2 keys are mutually exclusive.
 A `GET` request will be rejected if both are found.